Do1e

 Check GPU Usage Status#

-If parallelism is not enabled, pytorch will default to using GPU 0.
-If parallelism is enabled, it will default to using all GPUs.
+If parallelism is not enabled, PyTorch defaults to using GPU 0.
+When parallelism is enabled, it defaults to using all GPUs.

-Before running the code, configure the CUDA_VISIBLE_DEVICES environment variable to specify which GPU to use.
-If not using parallelism, use GPU 1:
+Before running the code, configure the CUDA_VISIBLE_DEVICES environment variable to specify the GPU to use, for example, if not using parallelism and using GPU 1:

 export CUDA_VISIBLE_DEVICES=1